GilesMetcalf/approved_users/README.md

     select 'Login Required' from the drop down menu and then check the user types you'd like to give access to.
 Any groups not checked here will not be able to access the page.

+8. To use the fast registration option, a CSV file of membership numbers and postcodes must be uploaded to the server (to the /public/files/uploads/ folder in the Wolf installation directory).
+The name of this file (no path!), is entered on the "Load Fast Register" tab, and the "Process FR file" button clicked to add the data to the database.
+This may take a few seconds, so be patient!